 One classic adventure scenario is the dungeon, where players are kept in captivity, and in order to escape, need to beat a dragon after overcoming other obstacles.

 Kids wanting to create their own adventure maps can start the creative process by thinking about dungeons from a game like Legend of Zelda.
 In it and other classic dungeons, players often encounter monsters and traps, and are rewarded when beating all of the above.

 And here’s a tip.
 Even though your child wants to build an adventure map, it’s actually easier to go about doing so in creative mode, as it doesn’t require any time gathering resources.

 Next, have kids think about which type of world would best suit their adventure.
 For instance, using Tunnerler’s Dream allows kids to save time finding a clear area in which to build.

 A dungeon that's too short or too simple can be boring, so kids will want to take the time to create something with multiple floors and rooms to explore.

 Minecraft has evolved from an indie game into an artistic tool for communities to come together and create, and explore.
 Whether the project is artistic, story-based or a logic-centered machine, players of all ages can find pleasure within the halls of Minecraft.

 Those interested in learning how to take the next step can get familiar with Minecraft mods.
-And for kids ready to create right now, there are a number of online coding classes available.
+And for young minds ready to create right now, there are a number of online coding classes for kids available.
 Learn how to defeat the Ender Dragon, how to play Bed Wars, and more!